embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 ...
 ```
 Thanks to these settings, after you pick your board from the **Select Board** menu,
 the correct toolchain, compiler flags (like MCU, clock speed), upload tool and bootloader info are applied automatically.

 ### Arduino core
-While we’re here, take a look at the package used in your build: `.arduino15/packages/arduino/hardware/renesas_uno/1.4.1/cores`
-(check your build log to find your exact path — it may differ depending on your hardware or version).
-This directory contains **Arduino Core**, the essential components of your Arduino program.
+Inside **Arduino15** there is a directory called **Arduino Core** that contains the essential components of your Arduino program.
+Core location depends on your hardware and version, in my case it's `.arduino15/packages/arduino/hardware/renesas_uno/1.4.1/cores`
+(check your build log to find your path).

 {{< admonition type=info >}}
 **Arduino Core** is the implementation of the Arduino API for a specific chip family.
 Each chip family has its own core.
 {{< /admonition >}}

-You may have noticed that in your sketch you only implement the `setup()` and `loop()` functions.
-But who calls them, and in what context?
-Open `main.cpp` and see for yourself - there’s a lot of logic the Arduino Core already provides for you.

-Once you’ve explored that, let's go back to the Build Output and see what happens next.
+The Arduino Core contains, among others:
+- `main.cpp` file, defining the code that is executed even before your `setup()` is called, and calling your `loop()` in a loop,
+- `Arduino.h` header — the main include for all sketches,
+- implementations of interrupts, UART communication, time handling like `delay` etc.

+Open the `main.cpp` and browse the logic that Arduino is adding around the code you implemented in the sketch.

-### Creating the build directory
+### Build directory
 When you compile a sketch, the Arduino IDE doesn’t build it directly in your project folder.
 Instead, it creates a build directory (a per-sketch cache) in a hidden folder to store all intermediate files.
 This lets the IDE produce builds for different boards/variants without making a mess in your sketch folder.
-You can spot the build directory path in the build log.
+You can see the build directory path in the build log.
-On my system it's:
+My sketch has been built in a folder:
 `/home/kate/.cache/arduino/sketches/D7CC1D7CA645BCFE67207C07A05B3A2A/sketch/`.

-Open this folder.
+Open your build folder.
 You’ll see the build artifacts (object files, preprocessed sources, and the final `.bin`/`.hex`/`.elf` binaries).
-{{< admonition tip >}}
+{{< admonition tip `Exporting Compiled Binary`>}}
-If you want to have the compiled binaries in your sketch folder: click **Sketch → Export Compiled Binary** option from Arduino IDE menu.
+If you want to have the compiled binaries in your sketch folder, click **Sketch → Export Compiled Binary** option from Arduino IDE menu.
-This will build your sketch and place a copy of the `.hex`, `.bin`, `.elf` and `.map` inside the sketch sources folder so it’s easy to find later.
+This will build your sketch and place a copy of the `.hex`, `.bin`, `.elf` and `.map` inside the sketch sources
+folder so it’s easy to find later.
 {{</ admonition >}}

 Now, let's take a look at next lines from Build Output.

 ## Preprocessing
+The first phase of the C/C++ program build is preprocessing.
+In Arduino, preprocessing includes some specific steps.

 ### Detecting libraries used
-The first phase of the build is preprocessing.

-Before any actual compilation happens,
-the Arduino IDE scans your code to figure out which additional libraries your sketch needs.
+Before any actual compilation happens, the Arduino IDE scans your code to figure out which additional libraries your sketch needs.
 In the build log, you’ll see something like this (shortened for readability):
 ```
 Detecting libraries used...